BahyAllaAllam/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 2. **Single MySQL Server Accepting Writes**: Having only one MySQL server capable of accepting write operations introduces a single point of failure.
 If this server goes down, write operations to the database will be unavailable, leading to downtime and potential data loss.

 3. **Uniformity of Server Components**: Having servers with all the same components (database, web server, and application server) might lead to a lack of diversity in the infrastructure.
 If a vulnerability affects one component, it could potentially impact all servers in the infrastructure simultaneously.

-## Recommendations

-- **SSL Offloading**: Consider implementing SSL offloading at the load balancer level to reduce the risk of exposing sensitive data on the internal network.

-- **MySQL Replication and Sharding**: Implement MySQL replication and sharding to distribute write operations across multiple database servers, improving fault tolerance and scalability.

-- **Component Diversity**: Introduce diversity in server components by using different software versions or configurations to mitigate the impact of vulnerabilities affecting a single component.

-By addressing these issues and implementing best practices for web infrastructure design, you can create a more secure, scalable, and resilient architecture for hosting www.foobar.com.